Purchase the Day Trips Around Rochester book on Amazon

 June

 Looking for some hot events to jazz up your June?
 Look no further than the annual Rochester International Jazz Festival.
 Spend hours enjoying exceptional music with dozens of free performances.
 The nine-day event attracts musicians and attendees from all over the world to Rochester.
+New York State’s only weeklong spirits festival, the Rochester Cocktail Revival brings together 30+ top cocktail bars for a vibrant celebration of craft culture.
 Check out the Father’s Day guide to find out how to treat Dad to a ballgame with fireworks, drive the Glen, attend a battle reenactment, and more for an unforgettable day out.

 Explore